Home / Patient Care / Social Health Program

 School-Based Patient Navigator

-Heather Malcomb has called Coos County “home” her whole life.
+Heather Brooks has called Coos County “home” her whole life.
 She was born and raised in Coos Bay and graduated from Marshfield High School.
 When she joined the family at Waterfall Community Health Center in August of 2021, she was brand new to the medical field, but her extensive background in customer service laid a great foundation for her role at the front desk.
 Heather loves to help those around her in whatever way she can, so when a position for a Patient Navigator opened the following year, she felt it was an excellent opportunity to explore this strength.
 She earned her Community Health Worker certification in 2023 and truly feels this role was made for her.
 In her spare time, Heather loves to create art of all kinds, go roller skating with her old derby teammates, spend time with her family, and work on keeping her small collection of houseplants alive.

 Patient Navigator | OHP/Marketplace Liaison